dotnet/corefx/Documentation/project-docs/developer-guide.md

 **Note**: Before working on individual projects or test projects you **must** run `build` from the root once before beginning that work.
 It is also a good idea to run `build` whenever you pull a large set of unknown changes into your branch.

-The most common workflow for developers is to call `build` from the root once (preceeded by a `clean -all` if you have built previously) and then go and work on the individual library that you are trying to make changes for.
+The most common workflow for developers is to call `build` from the root once (preceded by a `clean -all` if you have built previously) and then go and work on the individual library that you are trying to make changes for.
 On windows folks will usually open up the solution file in the root of that library directory and work in VS.

 By default build only builds the product libraries and none of the tests if you want to build and run all the tests you can call `build -test` to build and run only the tests or `build -includetests` to build the project as well as the tests